howerj/liblisp/liblisp.md

         floor              Round downwards
         pow                Computer X raised to the Y modf               Split a value into integer and fractional parts

-##### ctype.h

-        isalnum?           is string or integer alphanumeric only? isalpha?           is string or integer alphabetic only? iscntrl?           is string or integer control character? isdigit?           is string or integer digits?
-        isgraph?           is string or integer printable (except space)? islower?           is string or integer is lower case? isprint?           is string or integer is printable? ispunct?           is string or integer is punctuation? isspace?           is string or integer is white space? isupper?           is string or integer is upper case? isxdigit?          is string or integer is a hex digit?

 ##### line-editor (optional)